australiaitgroup/FullStack-24-Note/Lecture_18_Node_Part_5_Note.md

 db.[collectionName].insertMany([{ name: 'mason' }, { name: 'James' }]);
 ```

+> In MongoDB, _id is the unique identifier for each document.
+If _id is not manually specified when inserting a document, MongoDB will automatically generate an ObjectId as the _id.

 ### 4.2 Reading Documents

 To read documents from a collection, you can use methods like `find` and `findOne`.